Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 ~~~~~~~~~~~~~~~~~~~~~

 By default all positions traded will be long positions.
 You can allow
-allocations in short positions by definining a nonzero limit on the total short
+allocations in short positions by defining a nonzero limit on the total short
-allcocations.
+allocations.
 For example, to allow short selling up to 30% of the
 portfolio value, you can do:

 .. testcode:: mod